Y2Y Interrupts the Cycle of Homelessness for Young Adults

 Y2Y has more than doubled the number of easily accessible shelter beds specifically for young adults ages 18-24 in Greater Boston.

-Y2Y Harvard Square has 27 beds, allowing it to serve almost 500 unique guests since opening in December 2015.
-From October 2018 to August 2019 (PDF), Y2Y served 199 unique guests with an average age of 21.5:
+Y2Y Harvard Square has 27 beds, allowing it to serve more than 700 young people since opening in December 2015.
+In 2021 (PDF), Y2Y served 102 unique guests.

 Seventy percent of guests report leaving Y2Y on a pathway out of homelessness.